AzureAD/azure-activedirectory-library-for-js/README.md

 ```
 6- Any service invocation code you might have will remain unchanged.
 ADAL's interceptor will automatically add tokens for every outgoing call.

-Anonymous endpoints, introduced in version 1.0.10, is an array of values that will be ignored by the ADAL route changed handler.
+Anonymous endpoints, introduced in version 1.0.10, is an array of values that will be ignored by the ADAL route/state change handlers.
 ADAL will not attach a token to outgoing requests that have these keywords or URI.
 Routes that *do not* specify the ```requireADLogin=true``` property are added to the ```anonymousEndpoints``` array automatically.

 ***Optional***
 7- If you so choose, in addition (or substitution) to route level protection you can add explicit login/logout UX elements.
 Furthermore, you can access properties of the currently signed in user directly form JavaScript (via userInfo and userInfo.profile).
-The userInfo.profile property provides access to the authentication token received from AAD.
-The AAD token contains claims that can be used by the application for validation, to identify the subject's directory tenant, and so on.
+The userInfo.profile property provides access to the claims in the ID token received from AAD.
+The claims can be used by the application for validation, to identify the subject's directory tenant, and so on.
 The complete list of claims with a brief description of each value is here, [Claims in Azure AD Security Tokens](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-authentication-scenarios%23claims-in-azure-ad-security-tokens):
 ```html
 <!DOCTYPE html>
 <html>